a-r-d/a-r-d.github.io/_posts/2017-04-16-introducing-submittal-extractor.markdown

 ## The Endgame

-In the end, does it make sense for me to try to run this product myself?
+In the end, does it make sense for me to try to run this product by myself?
 It is a niche market and I don't have the resources to sell it aggressively but I can imagine it would be particularly useful packaged with bidding software or project management software.
 I'm interested in talking to construction software companies to try to do a partnership or to sell to directly and integrate this product into their suite of products.
 Again, if you know anybody and you are reading this, again, please get in touch.